PratikKamble99/database-interview-questions/mongoDB.md

 ```

 ## Replication
-- In MongoDB, replication is the process of synchronizing data across multiple servers, and replicas are the copies of the same data stored on different MongoDB instances.
+- In MongoDB, Replication means keeping multiple copies of the same data on different MongoDB servers.
+- A Replica Set in MongoDB consists of:
+1. 1 Primary node → Handles all writes & reads (by default)
+2. 1 or more Secondary nodes → Copy data from primary
 - MongoDB uses Replica Sets for high availability and data redundancy.
 - Comannd to create replica db
     ```cmd